Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 Pasta carbonara uses a silky egg and cheese combo to make a delicate sauce that plays perfectly with caviar and is found on many restaurant menus.

 The thinner and lighter the pasta, the better, so seek out angel hair or capellini instead of thick linguine or spaghetti.
-The goal is to lightly coat the thin strips of pasta with caviar, rather than consuming many pearls in one bite.
+The goal is to lightly coat the thin strips of pasta with caviar rather than consuming many pearls in one bite.

 Several recipes take caviar out of the spotlight and let the unique flavors play more of a secondary role.
-These recipes are great to introduce the ingredient to some of the picky eaters in the party and make it easy for them to try something new.
+These recipes are great to introduce the ingredient to some of the picky eaters at the party and make it easy for them to try something new.

-For instance, guests with a taste for steak or tuna tartare may be used to the cold, raw, and salty flavors of these classic dishes, and would be willing to try a scoop of caviar on top with some convincing.
+For instance, guests with a taste for steak or tuna tartare may be used to the cold, raw, and salty flavors of these classic dishes and would be willing to try a scoop of caviar on top with some convincing.

 The light acidity and fat content of tartare is a great partner for leaner caviar pearls, and you can spruce up the aesthetic with some pretty sprouts on top.